NB1355/Dev-PP1/README.md

 This website is developing in parallel to forming a new business idea that combines mountaineering and professional photography services for the experts who interested in crossing over to the other domain.
-Using only HTML 5 and CSS 3 is the first choice to get a static responsive website running fas
+Using only HTML 5 and CSS 3 is the first choice to get a static responsive website running fast.

 ![text](/assets/images/readme/devices.jpg)